jeremy0jiang/Aporeto/README.md

-#Thoughts and concerns in the projects
+#Thoughts and concerns about the projects

 ##Problem 1
 1.In bash shell script, I read command line flags and output usages in my own way.That is, in problem 2 and 3, I read flags use go's built-in flags class, which is more convenient.